pedropro/TACO/README.md

 TACO is still relatively small, but it is growing.
 Stay tuned!

+# News

+**November 20,2019** - TACO is officially open for new annotations: http://tacodataset.org/annotate

 # Getting started

 To download the dataset images simply issue